rdsea/IoTContract/Readme.md

 | Logging      | GET     | <base URL>/governor/sclog/{contract}/{id} | Retrieve the fingerprint of a log   |
 | Payment      | POST    | <base URL>/governor/payment               | Perform a paymenton the blockchain  |

+## Run the Performance Test

+Requires access to the RaspberryPi cluster vi TUNet VPN

+On SALSA machine open ssh to <RaspberryPI IP address> with reverse ssh tunnel to 8080

+On RaspberryPI:
+- login with username, password <ask for it>
+- testrpc --deterministic #simulator for Ethereum blockchain
+- copy Samples to /home/pi/<username>/Samples/general
+- cd /home/pi/<username>/Samples/general
+- ./run_Governor.sh
+- open second terminal on RaspberryPI
+- cd /home/pi/<username>/Samples/perf
+- ./run_M<x> for the choosen scenario # result logs are in m<x>.out